aspose-total/Aspose.Total-Products/total/en/net/conversion/oft-to-emf/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export OFT to EMF via .NET" h2=".NET API to Render OFT to EMF on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+As a .NET developer, you may need to add OFT to EMF conversion features inside your applications.
+To do this, you can use the powerful file format manipulation APIs provided by Aspose.Total for .NET.
+Aspose.Total for .NET is a suite of APIs that provides a comprehensive set of features for manipulating various file formats.

+Using Aspose.Email for .NET, you can easily convert OFT file format to HTML.
+Aspose.Email for .NET is a powerful API that enables you to manipulate Outlook message files in various formats.
+It provides a wide range of features for working with Outlook messages, such as reading, writing, converting, and manipulating Outlook message files.

+Once you have converted the OFT file to HTML, you can use Aspose.Words for .NET to render HTML to EMF.
+Aspose.Words for .NET is a powerful API that enables you to create, edit, and convert documents in various formats.
+It provides a wide range of features for working with documents, such as creating, editing, converting, and manipulating documents.

-If you are a .NET developer looking to add OFT to EMF conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert OFT file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to EMF.
+In conclusion, Aspose.Total for .NET provides a comprehensive set of APIs for manipulating various file formats.
+By using Aspose.Email for .NET and Aspose.Words for .NET, you can easily convert OFT file format to HTML and render HTML to EMF.
+This makes it easy for .NET developers to add OFT to EMF conversion features inside their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}